FrendaWinter/Operating-System-Concepts/Exercises/Chapter_3.md

 - Third `fork();` -> 4 -> 8

 #### 3.3 Original versions of Apple’s mobile IOS operating system provided no means of concurrent processing.
 Discuss three major complications that concurrent processing adds to an operating system.

-- Context Switching Overhead
+- **Synchronization and Race Conditions:** When multiple processes or threads access shared resources concurrently, such as files, memory, or hardware devices, synchronization becomes critical.
+Without proper controls, race conditions can occur where the output or state of a resource depends on the order in which processes execute.
+- **Deadlock and Resource Contention:** Deadlock occurs when two or more processes are waiting indefinitely for resources held by each other, resulting in a standstill.
+Resource contention, on the other hand, happens when multiple processes compete for limited resources (e.g., CPU, memory, or I/O devices), leading to inefficiency.
+- **Complexity in Debugging and Testing:** Concurrent systems exhibit non-deterministic behavior due to the unpredictability of thread execution order, making debugging and testing more difficult.
+Bugs like race conditions or deadlocks may only appear under specific timing conditions and are hard to reproduce.

 ---

 #### 3.4 The Sun UltraSPARC processor has multiple register sets.
 Describe what happens when a context switch occurs if the new context is already loaded into one of the register sets.
 What happens if the new context is in memory rather than in a register set and all the register sets are in use?

 A context switch here simply requires changing the pointer to the current register set.

 ---